mabq/book-simplicity/1_actions_calculations_and_data.md

 > 🚀 &nbsp; Prefer data to calculations and calculations to actions.

 <!-- ------------------------------------------------------------- -->

-## Data
+## 1) Data

-Data means values — in JavaScript, data is implemented using built-in data types.
+In JavaScript, data is implemented using built-in data types.

 The set of types consists of: